frkatona/ObsidianSync/Lab/MURI.md

 	- Also, sensitive substrates that cannot withstand hot, long oven exposures (e.g., Mg at 1000 C) need not be exposed in photothermal procedures
 - Absorption challenges
 	- at 1064, Horcher et al (2024) added Al2O3/ZrO2 to their organosilazane to tune absorption
+	- Wilden and Fisher (2007) mention that only thin coatings/fibers at slow ramp rates and long dwell times are possible because of (1) degassing during pyrolysis and (2) residual stresses within the components

 ### 9/3 PSU meeting notes
 - Rob - working on setting up monthly meetings